 Open star cluster M6

-Open star cluster M6 or Butterfly star cluster is in the constellation Scorpius (Sco).
+Open star cluster M6 or Butterfly nebula is in the constellation Scorpius (Sco).

 Equatorial coordinates (epoch J2000):